Matthew Bilik

 bilik at uw dot edu * bilik at cs dot washington dot edu

 I am a graduate of the University of Michigan where I studied computer science and sociology (the latter with high honors), and completed a minor in science, technology, and society studies.
+I wrote my undergraduate thesis on data privacy discourses in the 1965 and 1966 Hearings on the Computer and Invasion of Privacy.
 I am a former data editor, managing online editor, and data journalist at The Michigan Daily.

 2022 Primary Election Voter Guide